Selecting a Supplier

 Per university policy, it is important to avoid any and all conflicts of interest.
 Employees must disqualify themselves from participating in university decisions in which they have a personal financial interest.
 This includes purchasing from:

-A Report of Proposed Transaction Involving Potential Conflict of Interest (PDF) should be completed and electronically attached to the Requisition document in KFS if there is any concern of a possible conflict of interest.
+A Report of Proposed Transaction Involving Potential Conflict of Interest (PDF) should be completed and electronically attached to the Requisition document in Aggie Enterprise if there is any concern of a possible conflict of interest.

 California Public Contract Code (section 10515 through 10524) restricts the way UC does business with consultants, employees, former employees and independent contractors.
 The code primarily impacts the following three business practices: